theCanadianHat/OCA8/chapters/1/reviewQuestions/readme.md

 - G. None of the above

 ### A16.
+B, C, D. `0b` is the prefix for a binary value and is correct. `0x` is the prefix for a hexadecimal value.
+This value cane be assigned to many primitive types, including `int` and `double`, making options C and D correct.
+Option A is incorrect because `9L` is a `long` value. `long amount = 9L` would be allowed.
+Option E is incorrect because the underscoreis immediately before the decimal.
+Option F is incorrect because the underscore is the very last character.

 ### Q17.
 Which of the following are true?
 (Choose all that apply)
 ```java